21 Benefits of olive oil for health

 Glycerol and three fatty acids combine to form triglycerides.

-Glycerol serves as the head and fatty acid serves as the tail of triglycerides.
+Glycerol serves as the head, and fatty acids serve as the tail of triglycerides.

-Now come to the types of triglycerides or fats.
+Now come the types of triglycerides or fats.

 Types of fats: